GannettDigital/simulato/README.md

-# simulato
+# Model Based Test Tool
-simulato is a tool that uses model based testing techniques to generate and run tests for web page user interfaces in the browser.
+The model based test tool is a tool that uses model based testing techniques to generate and run tests for web page user interfaces in the browser.
 ## Components
 This section details the different sections of a component
 ### elements